Chipotle Mexican Grill: History

-In May 2018, Chipotle announced the "Chipotlane" and began testing it in the U.S..
-The Chipotlane acts as a drive-thru, but it is for mobile order pickup only; customers are unable to order food at the handout window but are welcome to pick up their mobile orders through the Chipotlane or inside the restaurant.
-As of 2023, there are over 500+ locations which include the Chipotlane in order to make the restaurant run more efficiently.
+In May 2018, Chipotle announced the "Chipotlane" and began testing it in the U.S. The Chipotlane acts as a drive-thru, but it is for mobile order pickup only; customers are unable to order food at the handout window but are welcome to pick up their mobile orders through the Chipotlane or inside the restaurant.
+As of 2023, there are over 500+ locations, which include the Chipotlane in order to make the restaurant run more efficiently.

 In June 2018, the company announced the closing of 65 under-performing restaurants.

 Ells broke all ties with the company in March 2020 by resigning as its chairman and departing from its board of directors.

 In January 2023, the company announced plans to hire 15,000 workers and expand to 7,000 locations, up from a previous goal of 6,000.
 This would double its footprint.
 At the time of the announcement, it had more than 100,000 employees.
-An article in The Wall Street Journal in July noted the chain would focus on opening 700–800 new locations in small towns and cities as part of its plan to expand by nearly 3,800 locations, in territory traditionally dominated by chains like McDonald's and Applebee's.
+An article in The Wall Street Journal in July noted the chain would focus on opening 700–800 new locations in small towns and cities as part of its plan to expand by nearly 3,800 locations in territory traditionally dominated by chains like McDonald's and Applebee's.

-In 2023 Chipotle saw $9.9 billion in revenue with 14.3% growth year on year and $3 million in average unit volumes (per restaurant revenue) and 7.9% growth in comparable sales; in 2023 37.4% of their revenue came via online orders, third-party delivery services or their new Chipotlanes.
+In 2023 Chipotle saw $9.9 billion in revenue with 14.3% growth year on year and $3 million in average unit volumes (per restaurant revenue) and 7.9% growth in comparable sales; in 2023, 37.4% of their revenue came via online orders, third-party delivery services or their new Chipotlanes.

 In September 2024, Chipotle announced it was collaborating with Vebu, a company that develops automation and robotics equipment for the food industry, on a new automated avocado processing machine, Autocado.
 The companies claimed that this machine could peel and cut an avocado in less than 30 seconds and operate unattended on a large batch, which could significantly reduce the time and labor required to prepare large quantities of guacamole.

 Chipotle's share price fell more than 9% after fiscal second quarter results showed same-store sales shrinking by 4%, compared to 0.4% in the prior quarter.

+In April 2025, Chipotle announced the opening of a location in Mexico by early 2026, looking to expand into new markets in the region.

 In August 2025, Chipotle announced plans of delivering food via drone aircraft within the greater Dallas area through a partnership with Zipline.

+In July 2026, Chipotle opened its first restaurant in Mexico in San Pedro Garza Garcia, Nuevo Leon, in partnership with Alsea.
+The company planned additional restaurants in Nuevo Leon during 2026 and an expansion into Mexico City in 2027.

+In August 2026, Chipotle opened its first restaurant in Saudi Arabia, in Riyadh, through a franchise partnership with Alshaya Group.

+In September 2026, Chipotle opened its first restaurant in South Korea, in the Gangnam District, via a joint venture with SPC Group.